cloudnativetrainings/trainings/container_fundamentals/14_multistaged-builds/README.md

 # Multistaged builds

-In this training you will learn how to build your applications.
+In this training, you will learn how to build your applications.

+>Navigate to the folder `14_multistaged-builds` from CLI, before you get started.

 ## Inspect the Dockerfile and the main.go file
 ```bash